prompts-studio/prompts-sol/README.md

 # Verify the contract on Etherscan
 npx hardhat verify --network ropsten --constructor-args arguments.js 0xd6c41d592De50EA0834c92AA4658C43742E30205 --show-stack-traces

-# Clear the cache and delete the artifacts
+# Clear the cache and delete the artifacts if you have verification problems
 npx hardhat clean
 ```